jgawor/ibm-websphere-liberty-buildpack/docs/open-jdk.md

 # OpenJDK JRE
-The OpenJDK JRE provides Java runtimes from the [OpenJDK][] project.
+The OpenJDK JRE provides JVM from the [OpenJDK][] project.
 The OpenJDK JRE must be explicitly enabled to be used by the Liberty buildpack.
 To enable OpenJDK JRE set the `JVM` environment variable to `openjdk`.
 For example, add the following to your *manifest.yml* file:

 ```bash
 ---